br3nt/ansi_text_styles/README.md

 # Examples

 As this gem makes use of [Refinements][1], some of the below examples will not work if copied and pasted directly into IRB or Pry.
 This is due to the lexical scoping of refinements.
-A nice writeup of this can be found [here][2].
+A nice writeup by James Adam can be found on his blog, [interblah.net][2].
 Instead, you can save the example into a file and run the file with `ruby example.rb`.
 These examples will start with the code comment `# example.rb`.